Last Updated: January 27, 2023

 - Customer warrants and represents that it is and will at all relevant times remain duly and effectively authorized to give the instruction set out in section 3.2 on behalf of all relevant affiliates of Customer.

-- To the extent required by Applicable Law, Panoply shall take reasonable steps to ensure the reliability of any employee, agent or contractor of Panoply who may have access to the Customer Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Customer Personal Data, as strictly necessary for the purposes of the Terms of Service, and to comply with Applicable Laws in the context of that individual's duties to Panoply, ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.
+- To the extent required by Applicable Law, SQream shall take reasonable steps to ensure the reliability of any employee, agent or contractor of SQream who may have access to the Customer Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Customer Personal Data, as strictly necessary for the purposes of the Terms of Service, and to comply with Applicable Laws in the context of that individual's duties to SQream, ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.

-- To the extent required by Applicable Law, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of the Processing by Panoply, and in order to ensure a level of security appropriate to the risks presented by such Processing, including, as appropriate, the measures referred to in Article 32(1) of the GDPR, Panoply shall implement in relation to the Services the technical and organizational measures summarized in Annex 2 of this Addendum.
-From time to time, Panoply may make reasonable amendments to Annex 2 by written notice to Customer (either via email or by posting notice of such changes on Panoply's website, or by any other reasonable means).
-Panoply does not warrant and hereby specifically disclaims any representation that the security measures implemented by it in connection with the Services are appropriate for special categories of personal data or other types of data that are sensitive in nature.
+- To the extent required by Applicable Law, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of the Processing by SQream, and in order to ensure a level of security appropriate to the risks presented by such Processing, including, as appropriate, the measures referred to in Article 32(1) of the GDPR, SQream shall implement in relation to the Services the technical and organizational measures summarized in Annex 2 of this Addendum.
+From time to time, SQream may make reasonable amendments to Annex 2 by written notice to Customer (either via email or by posting notice of such changes on SQream's website, or by any other reasonable means).
+SQream does not warrant and hereby specifically disclaims any representation that the security measures implemented by it in connection with the Services are appropriate for special categories of personal data or other types of data that are sensitive in nature.

-- Customer acknowledges and agrees that the Services are not designed (or intended) for Panoply to access any Customer data, including the Customer Personal Data, and Panoply does not have any knowledge as to what types of Customer Personal Data, if any, are processed by Panoply on behalf of Customer, and that therefore Panoply is not in the position to assess what measures are appropriate to the Customer Personal Data.
-Customer represents and warrants to Panoply that Customer shall not upload or otherwise transfer to the Services any Customer Personal Data that may constitute special categories of personal data pursuant to any applicable Data Protection Laws.
-Customer further represents and warrants that it has assessed the security measures implemented by Panoply and has found them appropriate to any Customer Personal Data, and agrees to be solely responsible (as between the parties and towards data subjects and supervisory authorities) if those measures, in themselves, do not meet the standard of appropriateness with respect to the security of the Customer Personal Data that may be required by any applicable Data Protection Laws.
+- Customer acknowledges and agrees that the Services are not designed (or intended) for SQream to access any Customer data, including the Customer Personal Data, and SQream does not have any knowledge as to what types of Customer Personal Data, if any, are processed by SQream on behalf of Customer, and that therefore SQream is not in the position to assess what measures are appropriate to the Customer Personal Data.
+Customer represents and warrants to SQream that Customer shall not upload or otherwise transfer to the Services any Customer Personal Data that may constitute special categories of personal data pursuant to any applicable Data Protection Laws.
+Customer further represents and warrants that it has assessed the security measures implemented by SQream and has found them appropriate to any Customer Personal Data, and agrees to be solely responsible (as between the parties and towards data subjects and supervisory authorities) if those measures, in themselves, do not meet the standard of appropriateness with respect to the security of the Customer Personal Data that may be required by any applicable Data Protection Laws.

-- Panoply may continue to use those Subprocessors already engaged by Panoply as of the date of this Addendum, including the Cloud Infrastructure Provider, subject to Panoply in each case as soon as practicable meeting the obligations set out in section 6.4.
+- SQream may continue to use those Subprocessors already engaged by SQream as of the date of this Addendum, including the Cloud Infrastructure Provider, subject to SQream in each case as soon as practicable meeting the obligations set out in section 6.4.

-- If and to the extent required by Applicable Law, Panoply shall give Customer prior written notice of the appointment and/or replacement of any new Subprocessor, including full details of the Processing to be undertaken by the Subprocessor.
-If, within 14 days of receipt of that notice, Customer notifies Vendor in writing of any objections (on reasonable grounds) to the proposed appointment, Customer may terminate the Terms of Service with immediate effect by written notice to Panoply, to the extent that it relates to services which require the use of the proposed Subprocessor.
-Upon such termination, Panoply shall refund to Customer the unused portion, if any, of the fees paid by Customer to Panoply for the services that were terminated due to Customer's objection to the appointment of a Subprocessor.
-If no notice of objection was received by Panoply from Customer in the period specified above, Customer shall be deemed to accept and consent to the appointment of the Subprocessor.
+- If and to the extent required by Applicable Law, SQream shall give Customer prior written notice of the appointment and/or replacement of any new Subprocessor, including full details of the Processing to be undertaken by the Subprocessor.
+If, within 14 days of receipt of that notice, Customer notifies Vendor in writing of any objections (on reasonable grounds) to the proposed appointment, Customer may terminate the Terms of Service with immediate effect by written notice to SQream, to the extent that it relates to services which require the use of the proposed Subprocessor.
+Upon such termination, SQream shall refund to Customer the unused portion, if any, of the fees paid by Customer to SQream for the services that were terminated due to Customer's objection to the appointment of a Subprocessor.
+If no notice of objection was received by SQream from Customer in the period specified above, Customer shall be deemed to accept and consent to the appointment of the Subprocessor.

-- To the extent required by Applicable Law, with respect to each Subprocessor, Panoply shall:
+- To the extent required by Applicable Law, with respect to each Subprocessor, SQream shall:

-- Panoply shall ensure that each Subprocessor performs the obligations under sections 3.1, 4, 5, 7.1, 8.2, 9 and 11, as they apply to Processing of Customer Personal Data carried out by that Subprocessor, as if it were party to this Addendum in place of Panoply.
+- SQream shall ensure that each Subprocessor performs the obligations under sections 3.1, 4, 5, 7.1, 8.2, 9 and 11, as they apply to Processing of Customer Personal Data carried out by that Subprocessor, as if it were party to this Addendum in place of SQream.

-- To the extent required by Applicable Law, Panoply acknowledges that if a Subprocessor fails to fulfil its data protection obligations, Panoply shall remain fully liable to the Customer for the performance of the Subprocessor’s obligations.
+- To the extent required by Applicable Law, SQream acknowledges that if a Subprocessor fails to fulfil its data protection obligations, SQream shall remain fully liable to the Customer for the performance of the Subprocessor’s obligations.

 Data Subject Rights

-- Taking into account the nature of the Processing carried out by Panoply and the limited information available to it, Panoply shall assist Customer, at Customer's expense, with the fulfillment of Customer's obligations to respond to requests to exercise Data Subject rights under the Data Protection Laws, insofar as and to the extent that this is possible and cannot be reasonably attained without Panoply's assistance.
+- Taking into account the nature of the Processing carried out by SQream and the limited information available to it, SQream shall assist Customer, at Customer's expense, with the fulfillment of Customer's obligations to respond to requests to exercise Data Subject rights under the Data Protection Laws, insofar as and to the extent that this is possible and cannot be reasonably attained without SQream's assistance.

 - promptly notify Customer if any Contracted Processor receives a request from a Data Subject under any Data Protection Law in respect of Customer Personal Data; and